Motorized mobility scooters come in 3 wheel models and 4 wheel models.

-Rider weight, scooter size and ease of operation are crucial in choosing the right mobility scooter.
+Are 3 wheel scooters safer?
+By nature of their design, four wheel scooters tend to offer more stability over rough, outdoor terrain.
+However rider weight, scooter size and ease of operation are all crucial in choosing the right mobility scooter.
 Detailed product information is provided with every 3 wheel and 4 wheel scooter to help consumers make the best individual choice.

 If you're looking for the scooter that's right for you, consider Hoveround.
 From sporty, travel scooters to bariatric and heavy-duty luxury scooter models, we offer a full line of personal mobility scooters for almost every need and any budget.